jamesmunns/teensy3-rs/README.md

 # Rust on Teensy3
-This repo contains raw rust bindings to Teensy3's c/c++ core library, generated with rust-bindgen.
-Compatible with Teensy 3.0, 3.1, 3.2, 3.5, and 3.6.
-Tested on only 3.6.
+This repo contains rust binding generation for Teensy3's c/c++ libraries.
+Teensy3 is arduino-like ARM based microcontroller.
+Exposed bindings are raw, and they are directly generated with rust-bindgen.
+Compatible models are Teensy 3.0, 3.1, 3.2, 3.5, and 3.6.
+Tested only on Teensy 3.6.

 ## Notes about this fork
 This repo is fork of otaku's [teensy3-rs](https://github.com/otaku/teensy3-rs), which is fork of jamesmunns's [teensy3-rs](https://github.com/jamesmunns/teensy3-rs).
 The main changes in this fork are